d-wolf/xforms_ble_arduino_temperature/README.md

 ```
 ArduinoBLETemperature/      the xamarin forms app
-arduino/                    .ino for the Arduino Uno
+arduino/                    .ino for the Arduino UNO
 doc/                        documentation
 ```
 ## Components